 Webinar: Preventing Thermal and Vibration Failures in Electronic Equipment Overview by Steve Carlson

-Preventing Thermal and Vibration Failures in Electronic Equipment Overview by Steve Carlson
+Preventing Thermal & Vibration Failures in Electronic Equipment Overview by Steven Carlson

 Register here!
 Pass this on to your co-workers!

-This 3-hour webinar by Steve Carson is an overview of his 2-day seminar and will focus on these three topics:
+This 3-hour webinar by Steve Carlson, which costs $300, is an overview of his 2-day seminar and will focus on these three topics:

 • To understand how variations in coefficients of thermal expansion (CTE) can affect the magnitude of the displacements, forces, and stresses that are developed in electronic assemblies during thermal cycling environments and how these factors affect fatigue life.